In this article:

 When you submit an application to open a new utility account, the company may run a credit inquiry to determine the likelihood that you'll pay your monthly bill on time.
-That inquiry is called a "soft inquiry" and will not have an impact on your credit report and score, but the impact may be small and can diminish over time.
+That inquiry is called a "soft inquiry" and will not have an impact on your credit report and score.

 Today, utility accounts can actually be used to positively affect your credit report.
 Read on to find out how.